 Most users unsuspectingly fall prey to well-orchestrated phishing attacks.
 They take the form of crafty business email compromise (BEC) attacks, malicious links, and phishing emails.
-Phishing hooks, especially the phishing emails, usually appear legitimate and from a trusted source.
+Phishing hooks, especially phishing emails, usually appear legitimate and from a trusted source.

 A 2018 study establishes that phishing attacks increased by 297 percent over the last year.
-Phishing attacks expected to increase in 2019 evidently because it is a highly profitable way for hackers to spread zero-day malware and ransomware almost undetected.
+Phishing attacks are expected to increase in 2019 evidently because it is a highly profitable way for hackers to spread zero-day malware and ransomware almost undetected.
 Cybercriminals have now advanced their phishing attacks by localizing, personalizing, and targeting their victims geographically.

 Businesses need to invest in a full IT security training plan.
 The plan may include adopting a phishing simulator, raising awareness on the emerging phishing trends and uncover the devious mode of operation used by phishing attackers.

 The simulators will help users identify or recognize phishing emails and links and avoid them altogether.